-I could’ve written about the hospital’s reaction to me, a young white man attending to this elderly Chinese man who was dying.
-They kept giving me strange looks as I wrote in my journal, trying to get all the details and my impressions while they were still fresh — the writer part of me at work.
-I could've written about my anger at the doctors and nurses who seemed indifferent about my neighbor’s plight.
+I could’ve written about the hospital’s reaction to me, a young white man attending to this elderly Chinese man who was dying, their giving me strange looks as I wrote in my journal, trying to get all the details and my impressions while they were still fresh — the writer part of me at work; and then my anger at the doctors and nurses who seemed indifferent about my neighbor’s plight.
 He was dying and no one wanted to help!

 Since the doctors didn’t know what poison he had taken, I volunteered to go back to his house.
-Although I often chatted with this neighbor across the gate or fence, I had never ventured inside his house.
+Although I often chatted with this neighbor across the gate or his fence, I had never ventured inside his house.
 I could’ve written about the eerie feeling I had wandering inside this empty house where a man had just tried to kill himself.
 Upstairs I located two glasses of beer and some green liquid, which I took to the hospital.

-I could've written about my attending the three-day Chinese (Teochew) funeral held outside their house, which was very lively and noisy and attracted a lot of attention from the other Chinese neighbors.
-When it was over, I was invited back to the house and given a gift, a token of appreciation for what I had done for this family.
-I could've written about the family’s refusal to live in the house because of this suicide.
+The family, however, refused to live in the house anymore because of this suicide.
 Months later, another family had moved in, but they kept hearing mysterious noises — like someone walking around upstairs in the master bedroom — and it was scaring the children.
 The family didn’t know about the suicide until after they had decided to leave.
 Malaysians, particularly the Chinese, take ghosts and spirits very seriously.

 Instead, I chose to write about the neighbors themselves and what they said about this family in the aftermath of the suicide.
-Again thanks to my journal, all the details were there, still fresh, including those that had completely slipped my memory after several years had already passed, one of the reasons I urge my writing students to keep a diary/journal.
+In fact ‘Aftermath’ was the original title when it was first published in Singapore and Australia and in Lovers and Strangers (Heinemann Asia, 1993).
+Again thanks to my journal, all the details were there, still fresh, including those that had completely slipped my memory after several years had already passed, one of the reasons I urged my writing students to keep a diary/journal.

 Another choice I made was to leave me, as a character, out of the story.
-I felt the story would be better without a Westerner or a mat salleh in it.
+I felt it would be better without a Westerner or a mat salleh in it.
 I wanted the dialogue to be natural, spontaneous, and an expat present would alter the dynamics of the group, including the dialogue.
 Also I wanted to shift the sympathy to this man and his family — even after hearing many bad things about them.

 I purposely wrote the story in a neutral tone with the viewpoint of an observer, to avoid racial bias, so no one race in this multi-racial society is talking down to another.
 Yet, at the same time, all Malaysians should be able to identify with these characters.
-They could be your very own neighbor or a distant relative.
-I also wanted to make the story universal, so readers around the world could relate to the characters and also learn about Malaysia, where different races freely mix and socialize, and yes, gossip.
+They could be your very own neighbor or a relative, hopefully distant....I wanted to make the story universal, so readers around the world could relate to the characters and also learn about Malaysia, where different races freely mix and socialize, and yes, gossip.

 *Update, the 20th anniversary of Lovers and Strangers Revisited